Asymptotic enumeration of graphs by degree sequence, and the degree sequence of a random graph: The general method and the sparse case for graphs

 {\bf Template of the method}

 Step~1.~Obtain an estimate of the ratio between the numbers of graphs of related degree sequences, using Proposition~\ref{l:recurse}.
 This step is the crux of the whole argument.

 Step 2.
-By making suitable definitions, we cause this ratio to appear as the expression $\pr_{\cS'}(u)/ \pr_{\cS'}(v)$ in an application of Lemma~\ref{l:lemmaX}.
-Thus, the probability space $\cS'$ is the set of degree sequences, with probabilities determined by the random graph under consideration, and the graph $G$ in the lemma has a suitable vertex set $\W$ of such sequences.
-Each edge of $G$ is in general a pair of degree sequences $\dv-\ea$ and $\dv-\ea$ of the form occurring in the definition of $R_{ab}( \dv) $.
+By making suitable definitions, we cause this ratio to appear as the expression $\pr_{\cS'}(u)/ \pr_{\cS'}(v)$ for some probability space $\cS'$ on an underlying set $\Omega$ in an application of Lemma~\ref{l:lemmaX}.
+Thus, $\Omega$ is the set of degree sequences, with probabilities in $\cS'$ determined by the random graph under consideration, and the graph $G$ in the lemma has a suitable vertex set $\W$ of such sequences.
+Each edge of $G$ is in general a pair of degree sequences $\dv-\ea$ and $\dv-\eb$ of the form occurring in the definition of $R_{ab}( \dv) $.
 Having defined $G$, we may call any two such degree sequences {\em adjacent}.

 Step 3.
-Another probability space $\cS$ is defined on $\W$, by taking a probability space $\cB $ directly from a joint binomial distribution, together with a function $\widetilde H(\dv)$ that varies quite slowly, and defining probabilities in $\cS$ by the equation $ \pr_\cS(\dv)= \pr_{\cB }(\dv) \widetilde H(\dv) /\ex_{\cB_m} \widetilde H$.
+Another probability space $\cS$ is defined on $\Omega$, by taking a probability space $\cB $ directly from a joint binomial distribution, together with a function $\widetilde H(\dv)$ that varies quite slowly, and defining probabilities in $\cS$ by the equation $ \pr_\cS(\dv)= \pr_{\cB }(\dv) \widetilde H(\dv) /\ex_{\cB} \widetilde H$.

 Step 4.
 Using sharp concentration results, show that $P(\W) \approx 1$ in both of the probability spaces $\cS$ and $\cS'$ (where, by $\approx$, we mean approximately equal to, with some specific error bound in each case).
 As part of this, we show that $\ex_{\cB } \widetilde H \approx 1 $.
 At this point, we may specify $\eps_0$ for the application of Lemma~\ref{l:lemmaX}.